-There’s meatloaf, and then there’s meatloaf stuffed with cheese!
+There’s meatloaf, and then there’s meatloaf stuffed with CHEESE!
 Once you try ricotta meatloaf you’ll never think of meatloaf the same way again…get ready for them to ask for seconds and thirds!

 In a nutshell, it’s the same meatloaf we all know and love, but there’s a good amount of ricotta swirled into the meat mixture…and you KNOW I am always looking for any excuse to make my own ricotta cheese.

-And if that wasn’t enough, this recipe also features are cubes of mozzarella cheese that melt into wonderfulness as the meat loaf bakes.
+And if that wasn’t enough, this recipe also features cubes of mozzarella cheese that melt into wonderfulness as the meat loaf bakes.

 And if THAT wasn’t enough, it’s served topped with tomato sauce (I used my favorite sauce, the incredible tomato butter sauce that cooks up in a jif with just three ingredients and will guarantee that you never even LOOK at a jar of pre-made tomato sauce again as long as you live.)

 Now, I followed Lidia’s meatloaf approach pretty closely with one major exception, and that was the amount of ingredients and the amount of cooking time – I cut both of them pretty much in half.
 Here’s how my version goes.

 - Meat: You can either use all ground chuck steak – we suggest the 80/20 fat version for maximum flavor – or the meatloaf combo of beef, pork and veal that some supermarkets carry.

 - Bread: Use whatever kind you have on hand – the last time I made this meatloaf I used leftover hamburger rolls!